BjarturLeoHlynsson/fab-academy-site/docs/pre-fab/week02.md

 	- Go to "Preferences / Manage Symbol Libraries" and add fab.kicad_sym as a symbol library.
 	- Go to "Preferences / Manage Footprint Libraries" and add fab.pretty as a footprint library.

-We were instructed to watch a YouTube series from Fab Lab Reykjavík, which is linked [here 🇮🇸](https://www.youtube.com/playlist?list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV).
+We were instructed to watch a YouTube series from Fab Lab Reykjavík, which is linked [:flag_is: here](https://www.youtube.com/playlist?list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV).

 After installing these tools, I started by creating a project folder.
 Then, I opened KiCad, made a project, and opened the Schematic Editor.